Rudd-O/zfs-tools/README.md

    Run `zbackup --help` for the usage, and complete options.

+   Run `zbackup --list` to see what backup properties are set.

 The repository, bug tracker and Web site for this tool is at [http://github.com/Rudd-O/zfs-tools](http://github.com/Rudd-O/zfs-tools).
 Comments to me through rudd-o@rudd-o.com.

 ##Setting up